-Amidst all the gossip and the anticipation, Huawei P30 Pro was launched with all its magnificence in Paris and has already been announced to make its way to countries like Pakistan.
+Amidst the gossip and the anticipation, Huawei P30 Pro was launched with all its magnificence in Paris, and soon after, it is on its way to countries like Pakistan.

-The amazing camera of the P30 Pro is tailor-made to standout from the likes of the camera beasts like Galaxy S10 Plus and the Google Pixel 3XL.
-But it’s not only about the camera, rather it’s the overall smartphone experience that really sets this device apart.
+Its tailored made camera stands out and challenges the camera beasts like Galaxy S10 Plus and the Google Pixel 3XL.
+But it’s not only about the camera, but it’s also the overall smartphone experience that sets this device apart.

 Since you already know everything about the specs and features of the Huawei P30 Pro, let’s jump straight to the stir that it has caused in the tech world.
 Let’s see how the geeks and techies have responded towards this magnificent device.